ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 }

 /// @notice Relays ETH received from another chain.
 /// @param _from       Address of the msg.sender of sendETH on the source chain.
-/// @param _to     Address to relay tokens to.
+/// @param _to         Address to relay ETH to.
-/// @param _amount     Amount of tokens to relay. function relayETH(address _from, address _to, uint256 _amount) external {
+/// @param _amount     Amount of ETH to relay. function relayETH(address _from, address _to, uint256 _amount) external {
     // Receive message from other chain.
     IL2ToL2CrossDomainMessenger messenger = IL2ToL2CrossDomainMessenger(Predeploys.L2_TO_L2_CROSS_DOMAIN_MESSENGER);